Nov 24, 2011

 1) The resurrection was a central belief of the early church, found in various of the letters written in the first century, including those of Paul (and slightly later writings such as 1 Clement), with most of his letters accepted across the board as being written before the standard dates for the gospels.
 Notably, we find this belief and the importance of eyewitness testimony to be the centre of an early creed, found in 1 Cor 15:3-7 and dated to within a decade, or considerably less (the letter itself, which repeats an earlier formula, was written prior to 60AD), of the death of Christ.
 Paul adds to the early creed (by my reading) his own experience of the risen Jesus, albeit one of a different kind to the others.
 This resurrection appearance resulted in his conversion from persecutor to missionary.
 As the next numbered point indicates, other aspects of the gospel accounts receive 'outside' corroboration.
 To expect hostile witness to the resurrection itself however strikes me as at best slightly absurd.
 Anyone who believed in the resurrection would, I'd expect, be a Christian; so that the only sources advocating that event are Christian is only to be expected.
 But that belief in the resurrection was early is a matter of historical fact - a fact which stands in contrast to the general vague modern-day application of the term 'myth' to Christian belief.
 What you do with it is up to you.

-comments on related things here), with Luke being reasonably classed as historiography.
+2) The gospels fit broadly into a genre of Greek biography (comments on related things here), with Luke being reasonably classed as historiography.
 The term ‘tracts’ is one designed to elicit derision from Carrier’s readers; perhaps the actual arguments aren’t strong enough to do all the work required for such inflammatory claims to fully pass.
 The gospels talk about real places and real people, as corroborated by contemporary sources including historical accounts and archaeological evidence.
 This differs from some other religious accounts, which are far more clearly mythological in character.
 We don’t have access to all of the contemporary historical accounts that might help give context, but, for instance the early secular historians Tacitus and Josephus both refer to the existence and death of Jesus.
 I've looked quite closely into the controversies over Josephus and the case for an historical core of the most controversial passage seems to be the mainstream position.

 3) I leave arguing this to Richard Bauckham, in “Jesus and the Eyewitnesses” – it’s about what the title suggests it’s about.
 Available in university libraries.
-More info on the general reliability of the NT here,
+More info on the general reliability of the NT here, here and elsewhere.

 4) The resurrection was not an isolated miracle.
 Jesus was known as a miracle worker – it is a consistent theme of the gospels and is attested in the Talmud (see 2nd 'Evidence' video.)